hashlab/use-hash/readme.md

 ## View all transactions for a company

-Now that you made a transaction you should be able to see it in Hash API.
-To view all transactions for a company use this request and use the apikey for the correspondent company you want to:
+Now that you made a transaction you should be able to see it in Hash's API.
+To view all transactions for a company, you may utilize the request below.
+Make sure you are using the hash_key of the company for which you wish to list the transactions.

 ```js
 const response = await get(